ipython-contrib/jupyter_contrib_nbextensions/README.md

-ipython-static-profiles
+IPython-static-profiles
 =======================

 Some experiment with statics files.
+Clone this in your `.ipython/profile_default/static/custom` and uncomment the extension you are interested in in `custom/custom.js`.

 Description of this branch
 ==========================

-Quick draft (again) of live slideshow for notebook for Fernando.

 Install
 =======